FelitaD/job-market-batch/README.md

 - Javascript based pages require additional scraping library Playwright
 - HTML will eventually change and requires detection as well as manual update of the XPath
 - Different websites can show more or less fields (eg. remote policy) which will result in null values
-- Schema evolution is not expected
+- Schema evolution can occur
 - If a job offer appears on at least 2 scraped websites, need to deal with duplicate

 ### Ingestion